-There are two often misunderstood and confusing terms; Bounce Rate and Exit Rate.
+There are two often misunderstood and confusing terms; Bounce and Exit Rate.

 You might see a metric in Google Analytics or Web Analytics, known as exit rate.
 Bounce rate and Exit rate are important terms in the conversion funnel.

-But, what is the difference between the Bounce rate and Exit rate?
+But, what is the difference between the two?

-In this article, we have compared the Exit rate and Bounce rate and why do they matter.
+In this article, we have compared the two and illustrate why do they matter.

 Bounce Rate Definition

-Bounce rate is the percentage of visitors to a website that leave without viewing any other pages.
+Bounce rate is the percentage of visitors to a webpage that leave without viewing any other pages.